Derrick Henry unable to replicate playoff run for Titans

 The Titans threw incomplete on the next two plays and punted.
 Baltimore added a field goal, and Tannehill was intercepted on the next drive with 1:50 left.

 Tennessee now is one of only three teams in the past 30 seasons to have lost playoff games in consecutive seasons after leading by double digits.
-Tennessee also led 10-0 in the first quarter of the AFC championship game aganinst the Chiefs before losing 35-24.
+Tennessee also led 10-0 in the first quarter of the AFC championship game against the Chiefs before losing 35-24.

 Pittsburgh also did it in the 1993-94 seasons against Kansas City and the Chargers, while the then-Oilers did it in 1991-93 against Denver, Buffalo and Kansas City.